 The Greens are working with public housing communities across NSW.

 - The Newtown Electorate Office has assisted hundreds of public housing tenants with issues including maintenance, safety and relocation.
-We have taken the concerns of residents affected by the Waterloo development direct to the Minister for Housing and we are working with residents at Northcott to make sure the Government addresses their security concerns.
+We have taken the concerns of residents affected by the Waterloo development and other planned developments direct to the Minister for Housing

 - Our office sits on local Neighbourhood Advisory Boards (NABs) alongside tenant representatives and support services.